-With HSC Trials upon students in NSW, the heat is on and now is the time to organise your notes, revise, write practice papers and make sure you understand the concepts and texts you’ve learnt over the past year.
+With HSC exams less than a month away, the heat is on and now is the time to organise your notes, revise, write practice papers and make sure you understand the concepts and texts you’ve learnt over the past year.

 But even the most prepared students aren't immune to a blank mind when they sit the exam.
 How can you prepare for that question you’ve never seen before?
 These options might be useful when you’re staring down at the exam page.

 1. Answer the question (the one actually on the page)

 You have 10 minutes reading time - make sure you carefully read the actual question.
 It is an incredibly common mistake for students to misread the question due to excitement or anxiety, but this wastes all that hard work spent writing.
 Even if it looks the same as a question you studied or practiced, concentrate on the keywords and directions in front of you.
 Answering the question correctly and using the keywords can make a huge difference to your mark.